qiao/fingertree.js/README.md

 Based on: Ralf Hinze and Ross Paterson, ["Finger trees: a simple general-purpose data structure"](http://www.soi.city.ac.uk/~ross/papers/FingerTree.html).

+Note that Finger Tree is not meant to be used on its own.
+Instead, it should serve as an infrastructure for building other data structures.
+As an example, [immutable-sequence.js](https://github.com/qiao/immutable-sequence.js) is an immutable random-access sequence implementation built on top of this library.

 ## Installation (Browser)

 Download the [js file](https://raw.githubusercontent.com/qiao/fingertree.js/master/src/fingertree.js) and include it in your web page.